Specialist in Cancer, Incontinence & Robotic Surgery

 - Senior Consultant Urologist, Mt Elizabeth Novena Specialist Centre

 - Adjunct Associate Professor, National University of Singapore

 - Life Member, Society for Men’s Health (Singapore)

 - Member, Robotic Surgery Society of Singapore

 Dr Chin is a Senior Consultant Urologist based at Mt Elizabeth Novena Hospital (MNH).
 He is also Adjunct Associate Professor in the Department of Surgery at National University of Singapore (NUS) where he is a clinical tutor and examiner for the final year Medical and Dental students at the Yong Loo Lin School of Medicine.
-He is also Visiting Consultant to the Department of Urology at National University Hospital (NUH) and Changi General Hospital (CGH).
+He is Visiting Consultant to the Department of Urology at National University Hospital (NUH) and Changi General Hospital (CGH).

 Dr Chin’s Milestones in Robotic Surgery

 2005: Did the 1st robotic partial nephrectomy on the da Vinci standard robot in Mt Elizabeth Hospital (MEH)